 Michelle prefers to play old games while being deadpan.
 She has been streaming for years and has made it a career.
 She earned $68,200 in 2019.

-She’s been saving money since the beginning of the year by previously paying her editor $4,000 throughout the course of the year.
+She’s been saving money since the beginning of the year by previously paying her editor $4,000 throughout the year.
 She also paid for a Stream Deck replacement of $250 and split her expenses to account for her home business.
 Overall, she has made a profit of $19,750.

-If you don’t pay your twitch taxes, the IRS will come knocking.
+If you don’t pay your Twitch taxes, the IRS will knock.

 Whether it’s a hobby or a career, there are certain things streamers need to keep track of and file with their tax return if they want everything to be accurate come filing season next year.

-Contact us today and let’s talk about how we can make this process easier for you!
+Contact us today, and let’s discuss how we can make this process easier for you!